hugo-porto/theme/README.md

 ## Configuration

-The Hugo Porto theme is highly customizable and allows you to configure various aspects of your website.
+The `hugo-porto` theme is highly customizable and allows you to configure various aspects of your website.
 The possible configuration options will be described in the nearest future.

 ## Real-world usage

 If you want to see a real-world example of the theme in action, you can check out the following websites:

-- [andrew.molyuk.com](https://andrew.molyuk.com) - my personal website, which uses the Hugo Porto theme.
+- [andrew.molyuk.com](https://andrew.molyuk.com) - my personal website, which uses the `hugo-porto` theme.

-If you are using the Hugo Porto theme on your website and would like to be featured here, please let me know.
+If you are using the `hugo-porto` theme on your website and would like to be featured here, please let me know.
 I would be happy to include your website in the list of real-world examples.

 ## Contributing